Amazon adds storytelling tools to its arsenal.

-Amazon Studios was launched in 2010 to develop feature films and episodic series.
+Amazon Studios was launched 3 years ago to develop feature films and episodic series.
 In a new effort to pack another punch to its arch enemy Netflix, as well as increasing its original content catalog, the company has rolled out the beta for “Storyteller,” a free online storytelling tool that converts scripts into storyboards.

 After uploading a script, Amazon Studios is supposed to scan it and then identify, match, and add scenes, as well as locations and characters from a library of thousands of characters, props, and backgrounds.
 Wow!
 I liked the concept right away, and followed all the steps to create an account and upload a short adaptation.
 In theory, the script can remain private or shared with other people to receive feedback.
 The document must be an RTF or PDF to be uploaded.
 Final Draft can save both formats, but Celtx can only export PDFs.

 In terms of colors and navigation, Storyteller looks VERY similar to Adobe Story or Adobe Lightroom.

 Perhaps because we are still working with a beta version, there are very limited options to change “Actions, Emotion, Wardrobe, and Eye Direction.”
 We couldn’t find an easy way to storyboard a dialog with our sketches.

 It is important to remember that there’s no such thing as a free lunch, especially when dealing with large corporations.

 • You get a chance to get paid for your script.

 Yes, but Amazon Studios claims a 45-day exclusive option for free.
 The 45-day option period will restart each time you contribute a revision of your project.
 And Amazon can extend the option twice for 18 months each time by paying $10,000 for each extension.